 - Origin and Worldwide Distribution: This species is native to southern Africa.
 It has been spread worldwide, including to the United States of America, Tunisia, Australia, Spain and Portugal.

 - Potential or Known Impacts: This species is commonly seen in disturbed landscapes, and can become established in denser vegetation, like heathland and woodland.
-It can prevent gemination in many species, including woody species and forbs.
-It usually dries out in the summer, leading to a fire risk. fire can promote this species by preventing native species regrowth or establishment.
+It can prevent germination in many species, including woody species and forbs.
+It usually dries out in the summer, leading to a fire risk.
+Fire can promote this species by preventing native species regrowth or establishment.

 - How did it/could it get here?
 This species could be imported for pasture forage and as a soil binder, or accidently as a soil contaminant.